Most of the training we work on is technical, and in many projects, the desire is to have employees take training weeks before a system goes live.

 Learning Is Reinforced

-If you learn something in training and use it immediately, what was learned will be much stronger.
+If you learn something in training and use it immediately, what you learned will be much stronger.
 That means you can naturally take advantage of spaced learning.
-That means employees can learn in training and then strengthen that learning by using what they learned again.
+That means employees can learn in training and then reinforce that learning by applying what they learned again.

 The best part?
-They could learn something new when they use what they learned.
-So, it’s not always necessary to make spaced learning completely formal, sometimes people need the opportunity to use what they learned in the initial training for spaced learning to work.
+They can learn something new when they apply what they learned.
+So, it’s not always necessary to make spaced learning completely formal; sometimes, people need the opportunity to apply what they learned in the initial training to make spaced learning effective.

-When training is done closer to when employees use it, they are less likely to forget all those important subtleties that help them use what they learned more effectively.
+When training is done closer to when employees use it, they are less likely to forget the important subtleties that help them use what they learned more effectively.

-Maybe that means less performance support is needed since the process of doing will take over for learning.
+Perhaps that means less performance support is needed, as the process of doing will take over for learning.
 That only works if a task is needed regularly, though.
 Spaced repetition won’t work if what’s learned isn’t routinely used; in that case, performance support is a better form of training.

 More Relevance